MicrosoftDocs/fabric-docs/docs/data-engineering/using-python-experience-on-notebook.md

 ## How to access Python Notebook

-After opening a Fabric Notebook, you can switch to *Python* in the language dropdown menu at **Home** tab and convert the entire notebook set up to Python.
+After opening a Fabric Notebook, you can switch to *Python* in the language dropdown menu at **Home** tab and convert the entire notebook set-up to Python.

    :::image type="content" source="media\using-python-experience-on-notebook\switch-from-notebook-language-menu.png" alt-text="Screenshot showing switch to Python from notebook language menu." lightbox="media\using-python-experience-on-notebook\switch-from-notebook-language-menu.png":::